 "If I do not perform my Father's works, do not believe me; but if I perform them, even if you do not believe me, believe the works."
 Jn 10:38

 Discernment is a critical tool and virtue for Christians.
 Our role as disciples of Jesus Christ is to proclaim the freedom of the sons and daughters of God and build God's reign.
-Deciding how to do this is called discernment.
+How we do this is called discernment.
 Jesus himself told us not to cast pearls before swine, a rather harsh but clear example of discernment.
 Discernment is what allows to know how to proclaim God's word with power and hope.
 Some may be called to organize other Christians to build hospitals and schools.
 Others, like Dorothy Day and the Catholic Workers, hear God's call to feed the hungry and clothe the naked directly.
 Both kinds of works are necessary, but each of us is called to some of the works of mercy, not all of them at once.
 Discernment allows us to know which of God's works to do today.

-Jesus, after prayer and quiet, does his best to work on God's behalf and announce Good News, but his message is resisted, especially by the leaders of the Jewish community.
+In today's gospel, Jesus has done his best to work on God's behalf and announce Good News, but his message is resisted, especially by the leaders of the Jewish community.
 He has no choice but to try other paths and to plead that even if the leaders resist his claims to be a Son of God, they judge him by his works and good deeds.